Skip to content

 ]

-Complex data composed of basic data types, lists, tuples, and dictionaries can be converted into JSON strings using Python's built-in json library, such as:
+Complex data consisting of basic data types, lists, tuples, and dictionaries can be output as JSON strings using Python's built-in json library, such as:

 Python